microsoft/BotBuilder-Samples/samples/javascript_es6/01.a.browser-echo/README.md

     ```bash
     git clone https://github.com/microsoft/botbuilder-samples.git
     ```
-- In a terminal, navigate to javascript_es6\01.a.browser-echo
+- In a terminal, navigate to samples/javascript_es6/01.a.browser-echo
     ```bash
-    cd javascript_es6\01.a.browser-echo
+    cd samples/javascript_es6/01.a.browser-echo
-    ```
-- Point to the MyGet feed
-    ```bash
-    npm config set registry https://botbuilder.myget.org/F/botbuilder-v4-js-daily/npm/
     ```
 - Install modules and start the bot
     ```bash